noahbroyles/secsie-conf/README.md

 ### Differences:
 - Section names are allowed to contain spaces and dashes
 - quoted strings are valid, but the quotes are removed (there is no need to quote string in `secsie` ;)
+- Lists in `.ini` files can have a trailing comma with no effect, but a trailing comma in `secsie` will create a blank string
 `secsie-conf` can **NOT** be used to write `.ini` files.
 You can read an `.ini` file and output it in valid `secsie`, but you cannot expect valid `.ini` output.

 ## Valid values
-Secsie supports strings, ints, floats, null types, and booleans.
-All of these types can be written out by themselves and will automatically be converted to the appropriate native type.
+Secsie supports strings, ints, floats, null types, booleans, and lists.
+Most of these types can be written out by themselves and will automatically be converted to the appropriate native type.
+Lists require comma separation.
 ### Strings:
 ```ini
 # Spaces are allowed in string value